weapnl/laravel-junction/README.md

 ```
 - You can add as many actions as you want.
 Just make sure to prefix the method with `action`.

+### Index route options
+#### Enforce order by model key
+To enable the option to enforce an order by on the query, set the `junction.route.index.enforce_order_by` config value to `true`.
+This will add an "order by" clause to the query based on the model's key name, if no "order by" is already present for the key name.
+The default order direction is `asc`, but if you want it to use `desc`, update the `junction.route.index.enforce_order_by` config value to `desc`.

 ### Validation

 #### FormRequest validation